In Association with Amazon.com

 As the 14th draws near.

 He also finds a human heart in the box.
-They drive back to the town to investigate and to make sure it isn't a practical joke.
-The medical examiner tells them that the heart is real and it belonged to a girl in her early 30's.
+They drive back to the town to investigate and make sure it isn't a practical joke.
+The medical examiner tells them that the heart is real and it belonged to a girl in her early thirties.

 The young people are hanging out at the local bar called The Cage.
-The bartender, Happy (Jack Van Evera), tells them that this is a dangerous time and the town is cursed.
-He tells the story about the last dance, twenty years ago.
-Everyone was there, except seven miners working underground.
+Happy the bartender (Jack Van Evera) warns them that this is a dangerous time and the town is cursed.
+He tells the story about the last dance twenty years ago.
+Everyone was at the celebration...except seven miners who were working underground.

-Two supervisors had already finished their work, but anxious to go the party, they left before the other five were safely out.
+Two supervisors had already finished their work...and anxious to go the party, they left before the other five were safely out.
 They also failed to check the methane gas levels.
 Because of this oversight, a lantern that one of the five men was holding caused a huge explosion.

-The miners were buried alive, while the two men responsible partied.
-For six weeks, rescuers tried to find survivors, but they could only reach one, Harry Warden.
-They found him eating the severed arm of one of his coworkers.
+The miners were buried alive as the two men responsible partied.
+For six weeks, rescuers tried to find survivors but they could only reach one: Harry Warden.
+They found him eating the severed arm of one of his co-workers.
 Harry went insane after the accident and spent the next year in a mental hospital.

 After he was released, he killed the two supervisors with a pickax and cut out their hearts.
-He then stuffed them into heart-shaped candy boxes and left them at that year's Valentine's dance with a warning that the town should never again hold a party on the 14th of February.
+He then stuffed the organs into candy boxes and left them at that year's Valentine's dance with a warning that the town should never again hold a party on the 14th of February.

 That night, while Mabel is alone in the laundromat she owns, the killer strikes.
 He plunges his pickax into her chest.
-The next day, Chief Newby calls the sanitarium where Harry Warden was committed, but there's no record of his ever being there.
+The next day, Chief Newby calls the sanitarium where Harry Warden was committed...but there's no record of his stay.

-The chief goes to see Mabel at the laundromat to tell her about his concerns.
-Her charred body falls out of one of the dryers.
-In the cavity wound in her chest, they find a heart-shaped card which reads:
+When the chief goes to see Mabel to tell her about his concerns, her charred body falls out of one of the dryers.
+In a cavity wound in her chest is a heart-shaped card with a warning:

 It happened once